Munster region - Cork City & County 45 min - Instant certificate

 Asbestos Awareness Training for Cork professionals.

-Our online Asbestos Awareness Course allows Cork professionals to complete their certification without travelling to Dublin or taking time off work.
-Whether you are based in Ballincollig, Carrigaline, Midleton, or Cork city centre, you can access our CAR 2006 compliant training from any device.
+Our online Asbestos Awareness Course lets Cork workers certify without travelling to Dublin or losing a day to a classroom.
+Whether you are renovating a house in Ballincollig, re-roofing a unit in Little Island, rewiring a flat in the city centre or fitting out a premises in Midleton, you can complete our CAR 2006 compliant training from any device.

-Cork employers across pharma, healthcare, logistics, and retail trust our online training to keep their teams certified and compliant with Irish health and safety regulations.
+Cork employers across construction, the trades, facilities and refurbishment trust our online training to keep their teams certified and compliant with Irish asbestos law.

-The course takes approximately 45 minutes to complete and includes video demonstrations, written materials, and an online assessment.
+The course takes approximately 45 minutes and includes video demonstrations, written materials and an online assessment.
 Upon passing, your Asbestos Awareness Certificate is available for immediate download - no waiting for post or collection from a training centre.

 Service areas